5afe/safe/specs/replace_browser_extension/01_main.rst

 * New browser extension is not connected.
 * Safe balance is updated with regard to executed transaction costs.

-4.12.
 Contract Validation Errors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Inherits from the `4.1.
-Happy Case`_
+Inherits from the `Happy Case`_

 Steps
 +++++